glic3rinu/passlib/docs/password_hash_api.rst

 .. todo::

-    this list the behavior for handlers which accept salt strings containing encoded characters.
+    This section lists the behavior for handlers which accept salt strings containing encoded characters.
-    some handlers instead take raw bytes for their salt keyword, and handle encoding / decoding them internally. it should be documented how these attributes behave in that situation.
+    Some handlers may instead expect raw bytes for their salt keyword, and handle encoding / decoding them internally.
+    It should be documented how these attributes behave in that situation.

 ..